marzer/tomlplusplus/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
     Replace the HTML comments below with the requested information.
-    DO NOT delete this template and roll your own!
+    Please DO NOT delete this template and roll your own!

     Thanks for contributing!
 -->